-Cons: Not all highly trained dietitians practice a well-rounded holistic approach to struggles surrounding weight and not all are highly trained in coaching.
-Secondly, patients are usually limited to only a few sessions with their practitioner due to their health insurance coverage, which includes no in-between communication, support, coaching, or accountability which are just as critical to helping patients achieve their goals.
+The traditional practitioner patient setup also limits patients to only a few sessions with a dietitian due to health insurance coverage and includes no in-between communication, support, coaching, or accountability which are critical to helping patients achieve big goals.

 Dietitians can call themselves nutritionists (they usually stick with “dietitian” or “RD” title), but nutritionists, unless properly licensed, cannot call themselves dietitians.

 Pros: Has passion and experience in one or multiple fields of nutrition.